xRossKoh/CS4222-Project/README.md

 3. Use RealTerm to visualise outputs from the SensorTag via the serial port.

 ## Running Task 1
-This task requires 2 SensorTags, one of which will be node A and the other Node B. Flash each SensorTag with the corresponding `task1_<node ID>.cc26x0-cc13x0` image.
+This task requires 2 SensorTags, one of which will be Node A and the other Node B. Flash each SensorTag with the corresponding `task1_<node ID>.cc26x0-cc13x0` image.

 ## Running Task 2
 This task requires 2-4 SensorTags.
 Let 1 of the SensorTags be the transmitter, and the other 1-3 SensorTags be the receivers.
 Flash the transmitter with the `task2_light_sensor.cc26x0-cc13x0` image, and flash the receivers with the `task2_receiver.cc26x0-cc13x0` iamge.